RohTol/Hotel-Overbooking/PreliminaryModel.md

     ##
     ##           Reference
     ## Prediction    0    1
-    ##          0 2104  276
+    ##          0 3530  535
-    ##          1   92  793
+    ##          1  107 1270
     ##
-    ##                Accuracy : 0.8873
+    ##                Accuracy : 0.882
-    ##                  95% CI : (0.8759, 0.8979)
+    ##                  95% CI : (0.8732, 0.8905)
-    ##     No Information Rate : 0.6726
+    ##     No Information Rate : 0.6683
     ##     P-Value [Acc > NIR] : < 2.2e-16
     ##
-    ##                   Kappa : 0.7323
+    ##                   Kappa : 0.717
     ##
     ##  Mcnemar's Test P-Value : < 2.2e-16
     ##
-    ##             Sensitivity : 0.7418
+    ##             Sensitivity : 0.7036
-    ##             Specificity : 0.9581
+    ##             Specificity : 0.9706
-    ##          Pos Pred Value : 0.8960
+    ##          Pos Pred Value : 0.9223
-    ##          Neg Pred Value : 0.8840
+    ##          Neg Pred Value : 0.8684
-    ##              Prevalence : 0.3274
+    ##              Prevalence : 0.3317
-    ##          Detection Rate : 0.2429
+    ##          Detection Rate : 0.2334
-    ##    Detection Prevalence : 0.2711
+    ##    Detection Prevalence : 0.2530
-    ##       Balanced Accuracy : 0.8500
+    ##       Balanced Accuracy : 0.8371
     ##
     ##        'Positive' Class : 1
     ##

-When a cost matrix is applied to the DT model, **sensitivity decreases to 74%,** but specificity increases to an exceptional 95.8%.
-This version of the model is more conservative: it avoids false positives (which are the most financially costly at –\$500 each) but at the expense of missing some cancellations. **Balanced accuracy (85%)** remains very strong, and the model aligns well with minimizing overbooking penalties.
-While slightly less aggressive in detecting cancellations, it is still a reliable option for real-world operations, especially if hotel management prioritizes avoiding walking a guest over profiting off of overbooking.
+When a cost matrix is applied to the stacked decision tree, the model becomes more conservative in its predictions.
+Sensitivity decreases to **70.4%**, meaning it identifies slightly fewer cancellations, but specificity increases to an exceptional **97.1%**, sharply reducing costly false positives.
+This behavior aligns with the business objective encoded in the cost matrix: avoiding overbookings (false positives) is twice as important as missing a cancellation (false negative).

+Despite being more conservative, the model still delivers strong overall performance, achieving a high accuracy of **88.2%** and a robust balanced accuracy of **83.7%**.
+This makes the cost-weighted stacked decision tree a reliable option when hotel management prioritizes minimizing the financial risk of overbooking, even if it means missing a few additional cancellations.

 **Business Case Usefulness: Moderate–High**

 ### Step 10.3: Predict/Evaluate Random Forest without Costs

-We threshold at 0.7.

 ``` r
 rf_stack_nocost_prob <- predict(rf_stack_nocost, stack_test, type = "prob")[, "1"]